All School Libraries (Mountain View School District Follett Destiny)

 For information about our local Fifth District PTA, please visit their website at:

-California Education Code Section 49452.5 requires all incoming first year students (kindergarten or first grade if your child didn't attend kindergarten) to have an oral assessment.
+California Education Code Section 49452.5 requires all incoming first year students (transitional kindergarten, kindergarten or first grade, whichever is their first year in public school) to have an oral assessment.
 The law specifies that the assessment must be done by a licensed dentist or other licensed or registered dental health professional.
 You may click on the link below for more information.

 YMCA Offers Child Care